-“Hello, this is Rachel at Cardholder Services.”
+UPDATED 4/17/2017 “Hello, this is Rachel at Cardholder Services.”
 Even though it’s an automated message, so many people feel like they know Rachel because she’s called so many times.
-Most people don’t want to get to know Rachel.
-They want her to stop calling, and the Federal Trade Commission says it’s taking action to make sure her robocalls stop.
+The Federal Trade Commission tries to stop Rachel, but the robocalls won’t stop.

 The FTC said more than two billion calls were made promoting a variety of products including extended auto warranties and credit card interest rate reduction plans.
 Under a settlement, the FTC said SBN Peripherals which did business as Asia Pacific Telecom, Inc. will give up $3 million in assets.
 Plus, the FTC said the company will be banned from telemarketing.

 The FTC said most consumers had no idea who was calling because the caller ID simply said “SALES DEPT” and displayed offshore numbers.
 The FTC said the prerecorded calls were made to numbers on the Do Not Call list.